Why Go to Antigua And Barbuda?

 The reasons for visiting are varied.
 Northeast trade winds are nearly constant around Antigua and Barbuda, both relatively small islands, 108 square miles and 68 square miles, respectively.
 These winds make for excellent sailing and cool the streets of the capital of Antigua, St. John, making for a pleasant walking tour of the city.

 Nature and tranquility are surround you in the rain forest, or places such as the Frigate Sanctuary on Barbuda.
 There is an amazing list of activities, including carnival celebrations, concerts, food, and parades, or for the more adventurous, there is snorkeling, zip line eco tours, or exploring Indian Cave with its Arawak Petroglyphs.
-In short, there is something for everyone in Antigua and Barbuda.
+In short, there is something for everyone on an Antigua charter.

 Differences Between The Islands